 Animated GIFs will make the job of making the announcement much easier.
 Additionally, it can also be your helping hand to showcase boring information.

-Conclusion on how to use Memes and Gifs in an Email Campaign
+Conclusion on how to use Memes and GIFs in an Email Campaign

-In summary, it's essential to use GIFs to promote your brand to the best of your abilities.
+In summary, it is essential to use GIFs to promote your brand to the best of your abilities.
 You should always remember that less is more before using memes and gifs in an email campaign.
 This means that one GIF per email should be enough.
 Additionally, you can also use a few words with the GIFs and memes to ensure that the information is perceived according to your vision.

 Subscribe to TheChecker's Blog